 - Actually pays to travel to medical care in their home country.

-- The CES or CM may authorize payment to allow the worker to return to Saskatchewan (or another jurisdiction providing more convenient, but equivalent service) for medical care or an assessment if these services in the worker’s home county do not:
+- Operations staff may authorize payment to allow the worker to return to Saskatchewan (or another jurisdiction providing more convenient, but equivalent service) for medical care or an assessment if these services in the worker’s home county do not:

 - Meet the needs of the worker.